joecwilson/YALMP/TaggingSpec.md

   * Path back to the album
 * Disc: str
   * Path back to the disc (used only if album is Multi Disc)
+* Path: str
+  * Path to the track itself

 ### Optional Track Sections